CRSP Cap-Based Portfolios

 CRSP Cap-Based Portfolio Indexes are a monthly series based on portfolios that are rebalanced quarterly.

-The universe includes all common stocks listed on the NYSE, NYSE MKT, and NASDAQ Global and Global Select Markets (NASDAQ National Market prior to July 2006).
+The universe includes all common stocks listed on the NYSE, NYSE American, and NASDAQ Global and Global Select Markets (NASDAQ National Market prior to July 2006).
 Unit Investment Trusts, Closed-End funds, Real Estate Investment Trusts, Americus Trusts, Foreign Stocks, and American Depositary Receipts are all excluded for their entire trading history.
 For a security to be included in an index, it must have a valid price in the current and previous periods.
 Valid prices include trading prices or bid-ask averages when trading prices are not available.

 Eligible companies listed on the NYSE are ranked into equally populated deciles at the end of each calendar quarter.
 The largest capitalizations in each decile serve as the breakpoints that are applied to various exchange groupings of the universe.